Have you heard the term, “vertical search”? If not, you can expect to hear a lot about it over the coming months.

 I had a client who claimed she knew herself very well.
-She has stellium in Scorpio.
-I suspect there is a lot more for her to discover but that’s beside the point I want to make.
+She had a stellium in Scorpio.
+I suspected there was a lot more for her to discover but that’s beside the point I want to make.

 I pictured a tower, long and tall and narrow.
 That’s fine, but it stands alone.
 And this works for an inanimate object, but what if you’re human?

 I then considered a group of people I know; groups like this are everywhere.
 These are like-minded people who unfailingly reassure and reinforce each other.
 They come to believe that they, in this this circle of friends or other group, have it all figured out.
 They are always, always, always right.

 This seems like “vertical knowledge” to me.
 These people have no earthly idea what the person next to them is thinking or feelings.
 The stranger’s thoughts and feelings have been assigned to them but the BORG that is this the small group.

 This is an insanely limiting way to life.
 Jupiter is what’s lacking here.
 Broaden your view.
 Open your mind to the possibility there may other horizons…